dozzie/seismometer-toolbox/doc/commandline/messenger.rst

 *messenger*
 ***********

-*messenger* is a tool that receives messages for Panopticon and passes them over to another *messenger* or to Streem.
+*messenger* is a tool that receives messages for Seismometer and passes them over to another *messenger* or to Streem.

 Usage